EricJeong05/Brain_Tumor_Segmentation/README.md

 As you can see, this resulted in almost a 2x speedup compared to using the out-of-the-box MONAI SwinUnetr model (probably even more since that run crashed at 80 epochs!) while keeping loss & DICE scores pretty much the same.

 ## 6. Maximizing DICE for SwinUNETR
-Use AdamW optimizer instead of base Adam to use industry standard and help prevent overfitting and generalize better.
+Now that I have a much faster training model, I want to try and push up the DICE score as much as possible.
+There are certain areas where I think I can easily change, like using the AdamW optimizer instead of base Adam to help prevent overfitting and generalize better.
 Also I'm using a 5-fold cross validation training & inference ensembling method here as well to try improve DICE scores.
 I'm starting with 50 epochs per fold since I'm resource limited and I just want to see if this method even provides any improvement at inference time:

 ### Results